cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 `https://smart.monke.com:81/about.html` || Cross-Origin, Different Port
 ```

 For security purposes, the API's that help us make HTTP requests from a server (like [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) follow the same-origin policy, so unless a specific **[Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)** HTTP header is set, they cannot share information with a website of a different origin.
 This header is returned by the server and it indicates who can use its resources.
 It can be set to `*`, which allows any origin to access it (which is less secure), or a specific domain, which allows only that specified domain to access the resource.
-If you support authentication via cookies, for the backend to allow the cross-origin request, it has to set another header named **[Access-Control-Allow-Credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials)**.
+If you support authentication via cookies, for the server to allow the cross-origin request, it has to set another header named **[Access-Control-Allow-Credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials)**.
 You also have to include the credentials flag to the request in the frontend of the application, or the Fetch API ignores the cookie.

 Any cross-origin request that is made from a front end falls into the browser's hands.
 The browser sends something called a **[preflight request](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#preflighted_requests)** to the server, which has no request body, but only headers.
 This request is only made to confirm that the server will allow such a request from that domain.
 If the required **Access-Control-Allow-Origin** is not set, the request fails, and the browser sends back a CORS error.
 If the header is set and that domain is allowed to make a request, the browser sends the original request and delivers back the response.

 ![CORS](../images/blog/browser_storage/cors.jpg)

-This is not required for the requests made from the back end of the applications.
+This is not required for the requests made from the backend of the applications.
 CORS is strictly for the front end of the applications and is applied by browsers to protect the users from **cross-site scripting (XSS)** attacks.
 It is quite a controversial subject (as some say CORS doesn't exist to prevent XSS attacks), but check out [this example](https://security.stackexchange.com/a/224207) that explains how CORS helps to prevent XSS attacks quite nicely.

 If you want more details on the subject, I recommend [this](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#preflighted_requests) detailed article in MDN Web Docs.